 Executive Summary: While religious cultural change has been studied, there is a critical need for more research to determine the influences and processes of intentional religious cultural change and innovation.
 This need can be met through a collaboration among theologians, philosophers, ethicists, anthropologists, sociologists, and religious studies scholars, to name a few.
 To accomplish this work scholars will gather for a conference at Hong Kong Baptist University with a focus on rapid religious change in East and South Asian forms of religion.
 The central question is “Why do religious beliefs at times change very quickly and what kinds of societal impacts do these changes have?”
 This conference will generate new knowledge regarding how religions end, arise, and endure across time and space.

-For questions about housing or registering for the conference please contact, Ms Mary Siu (firstname.lastname@example.org), Centre for Sino-Christian Studies.
+For questions about registering for the conference please contact, Ms Mary Siu (firstname.lastname@example.org), Centre for Sino-Christian Studies.

 Shun-hing Chan is Professor of Religion and Philosophy at Hong Kong Baptist University, Associate Researcher at the Centre for Sino-Christian Studies at Hong Kong Baptist University, and Visiting Fellow in the Department of Sociology at Peking University, PRC.
 His research focuses on the sociology of religion, church–state relations, and religion and social movements.
 His books include Changing Church and State Religions in Hong Kong, 1950-2000 (with Beatrice Leung, Hong Kong University Press), and A Carnival of Gods: Studies of Religions in Hong Kong (edited, Oxford University Press).
 His journal articles have appeared in Annual Review of the Sociology of Religion, Asian Journal of Religion and Society, China Quarterly, Chinese Sociological Review, Inter-Asia Cultural Studies, International Sociology, Journal of Church and State, and Review of Religion and Chinese Society.